Wicked Witch Hat Cupcakes

 -

-Divide the batter among liners, filling each about two thirds full, then bake for 18 to 22 minutes until the tops spring back and a tester comes out with a few moist crumbs.
+Bake for 16 to 20 minutes, until the tops spring back and a toothpick comes out with moist crumbs.

 -